 TGax Editor: Change the paragraph below as follows (#CID 3156, 9812, Ed):

 An HT STA indicates support of the RD feature as an RD responder using the RD Responder subfield of the HT Extended Capabilities field of the HT Capabilities element.
 A STA shall set the RD Responder subfield to 1 in frames that it transmits containing the HT Capabilities element if dot11RDResponderOptionImplemented is true.
 Otherwise, the STA shall set the RD Responder subfield to 0.
-In an HT STA the RDG/More PPDU subfield and the AC Constraint subfield are present in the HTC field.
+In an non-HE HT STA the RDG/More PPDU subfield and the AC Constraint subfield are present in the HTC field.
+In an HE STA the RDG/More PPDU subfield and the AC Constraint subfield are present in the CAS Control field. (#3156, 9812, Ed)

 A DMG STA indicates support of the RD feature using the Reverse Direction subfield of the DMG STA Capability Information field of the DMG Capabilities element.
 A STA shall set the Reverse Direction subfield to 1 in frames that it transmits containing the DMG Capabilities element if dot11RDResponderOptionImplemented is true.
 Otherwise, the STA shall set the Reverse Direction subfield to 0.
 In a DMG STA the RDG/More PPDU subfield and the AC Constraint subfield are present in the QoS Control field.